 PHOTOGRAPH BY GETTY IMAGES

-Even as the COVID-19 pandemic appears to be lessening its grip on our lives as California plans to completely open June 15, there are still plenty of questions bouncing around and that includes Fourth of July plans in Greater Palm Springs.
+Even as the COVID-19 pandemic appears to be lessening its grip on our lives, there are still plenty of questions bouncing around and that includes Fourth of July plans in Greater Palm Springs.

 BIG BEAR LAKE